Swami was born in New York City and attended New York University.

 same temple in Los Angeles, teaching, counseling, and lecturing

-performing similar services.
-He has also written the four published
+He has written the four published books

-mostly written by his spiritual master, for Krishna Productions.
+written by his spiritual master, for Krishna Productions.

 On Wednesday, September 16, 2015 at the Los Angeles ISKCON temple

 he was duly initiated into the holy order of Sannyasa by H. H. Radhanath